auraphp/Aura.Di/README.md

 **WARNING:** This 3.x package is still under heavy development.
 Use at your own risk.
 You may wish to review the 2.x package for a stable version.

 ### Installation

-This library requires PHP 5.6 or later; we recommend using the latest available version of PHP as a matter of principle.
-It has no userland dependencies.

-It is installable and autoloadable via Composer as [aura/di](https://packagist.org/packages/aura/di).
+This library is installable and autoloadable via Composer as [aura/di](https://packagist.org/packages/aura/di).

 Alternatively, [download a release](https://github.com/auraphp/Aura.Di/releases) or clone this repository, then require or include its _autoload.php_ file.

+### Dependencies

+This library requires PHP 5.6 or later.
+We recommend using the latest available version of PHP as a matter of principle.

+The source code depends on the `"container-interop/container-interop": "~1.0"` interface package.

+The test code depends on `"mouf/picotainer": "~1.0"` and `"acclimate/container": "~1.0"` for integration testing only.

 ### Quality